 That amount of child and family homelessness is not caused simply by poor parenting choices.
 Rather, it represents a moral failing of society.
 It is a social sin reflective of our collective choice to support and benefit from a social structure in which child and family homelessness are inevitable.

 We have the resources to end family homelessness.
-Child and family homelessness persist because we have accepted it as normal.
-Acceptance is our sin.
+Child and family homelessness persists because we have accepted it as normal.
 We lack the vision and the moral outrage to make the changes necessary to house every family and every child.

 Children need to grow up in safe, stable, and nurturing homes.
 Housing our children and their families is one of the most basic and tangible things we can do to ensure the safety and well-being of our keiki.